 Librarians provide individualized assistance in locating materials on a topic or using the many online resources provided by the Libraries for your research and teaching needs.
-In-person, telephone, e-mail, chat, text, and Skype research assistance are offered.
+In-person, telephone, e-mail, chat and text research assistance are offered.
 E-mail inquiries are usually answered within 24 hours, except on weekends and holidays.

 Librarians collaborate with faculty, instructors, and graduate teaching assistants (TAs) in support of the teaching mission of the University.
 Our instructional services include:

 - Course-specific and general library sessions customized to meet the course goals and student needs.
 Most sessions are offered in the Bartle Library computer instruction lab, which allows hands-on active learning;